eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 You can now run throught the Security Light Example (as we did in the `quickstart` tutorial), except now the `sensor` and `light` are on different hosts.

-I installed the `sensor` to `fabric-n1` and the `light` to `fabric-n4`.
+The `sensor` was installed to `fabric-n1` and the `light` to `fabric-n4`.

 So the URL for the `sensor` is <http://10.8.0.22:9100/sensor-ui/index.html>{:target="_blank"}, and the URL for the `light` is  <http://10.8.0.66:9100/light-ui/index.html>{:target="_blank"}

 Note that these URLs are _not_ prefixed by /example as they were in the `quickstart` tutorial and they use port 9100.
 {:.note}

-The example should work just as it did in the `quickstart` tutorial, except now the events are being delivered to remote nodes.
+The example should work just as it did in the `quickstart` tutorial, except now the events are being delivered to remote nodes!

 ### Discover HTTP port